DAOhaus/paper/README.md

 **Check Eligibility:** if public, this automatically passes.
 If private, checks to make sure the sender meets defined requirements.
 In this case it will be if they have been added to a white list after verifying their number or possibly just verifying with uport.

-**Bid:** Takes 3 parameters, first is how many tokens they are bidding on and second what they're bid is, third is their contact info (email and/or phone #).
+**Bid:** Takes 2 parameters, first is how many tokens they are bidding on and second what they're bid is.
 Checks to make sure amount is equal to or more than the minimum price.
 Records the order of the bid (for use in FILO incase higher bids come in) as well as checks that this wouldn't put them over the top established by the maximum ownership share value.

 **Execute Sale:** Registers tokens and their percentages with the Registrar Contract.
 Sends the chairman fee to the chairman, and set's the remainder onto the registrar contract in order to be used as seen fit by the members.